alenyeh1014/DataScience-TwitterAnalytics/README.md

-# NBA Predictions with Twitter
+# Web Analytics: NBA Predictions with Twitter
 Hi all, this is a Data Science Project ! - Twitter Analytics with Machine Learning and Deep Learning Methodologies.